bbauska/meta-react-basics/README.md

 Add the JSX code into [the online Babel repl](https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false).
-Repl stands for &quot;read-eval-print loop&quot; and it accepts code you write, evaluates it, and produces some result.
+Repl stands for "read-eval-print loop" and it accepts code you write, evaluates it, and produces some result.
 In the specific case of [the online Babel repl](https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false), that result is some transpiled code.
-Here&apos;s a more detailed explanation.
+Here's a more detailed explanation.

-If you&apos;ve visited the above-linked URL, you&apos;ll find a web page that has two panels.
-On the left, there&apos;s source JSX code:
+If you've visited the above-linked URL, you'll find a web page that has two panels.
+On the left, there's source JSX code:

 ```
 > function Heading(props) {